GeneVat/Banking-API/README.md

 ## Notes
 - Please Star or support in any way
 - Report Bugs please
-- I am trying to decompile the main.js as it is very large
+- This is a beta